This cells setups the environment when executed in Google Colab.

 pv.set_jupyter_backend('static') # this enables static rendering

-Dependencies for data processing and manipulation.
+Dependencies for data processing

 [3]: